How to Create Barcode Signature in PDF using Java

 - You need legally binding digital signatures (use digital certificates instead)

-- Documents will only be viewed by humans (text watermarks might be simpler)
+- Documents will only be viewed by humans (a simple text watermark may suffice)

-- You’re working with extremely small documents where barcodes would dominate the page
+- You’re working with extremely small documents where a barcode would dominate the page

 - Security requirements mandate encryption (barcodes are visible and scannable by anyone)